matthias-reis/carda-gatsby/content/articles/2022/07/god-is-an-astronaut-member-jamie-dean-about-his-solo-project.md

 **Jamie:** Thank you!
 Mutualism can be defined as "a symbiosis which is beneficial to both organisms involved."
 In an ideal world, every relationship would be mutually beneficial.
 But, of course, relationships can be mutually destructive too!

 **Anne:** There are different forms of mutualism in nature.
 For example, the red-billed oxpecker lives in a cleaning symbiosis with the impala.
-It is a relationship that we also know from sharks and cleaner fishes, clown fishes who protect sea anemones, leafcutter ants who take care of their mushrooms and so on.
+It's a relationship that we also know from sharks and cleaner fishes, clown fishes who protect sea anemones, leafcutter ants who take care of their mushrooms and so on.
 Do you think we can learn from these fascinating creatures?

 **Jamie:** I do!
 I find it fascinating, actually – especially the marine life you mentioned.
 It's the one area that humans haven't completely changed, and yet there still exists highly complex marine ecosystems.